mklabs/backnode/readme.md

 # Backnode

-*needs to implement, following is a description of what backnode may look like*

 What is Backnode...
 Like is name tends to introduce, it's somewhat a silly copy of the fantastic Backbone library, a mimick of its API on the server side.

 This is a quick implementation, so it may break.
 I want to develop this for personal use, and for funny experiments, so it hasn't been fully tested against other use-cases.

 Backnode hooks in the request/response paradigm in node using either connect or express.
-It's bundlded and designed as a connect middleware.
+It's bundled and designed as [a connect middleware](https://github.com/mklabs/backnode/blob/master/lib/backnode.js).

 ## Installation

     git clone https://github.com/mklabs/backnode
-    cd backnoe
+    cd backnode
     npm link

 cd to any other directory, at the root of your project, run